 1. Start the day with a big breakfast.

-Whether you choose to have a sit down breakfast or grab something at a bakery, it is critical to have a full stomach before you start drinking wine.
+Whether you choose to have a sit-down breakfast or grab something at a bakery, it is critical to have a full stomach before you start drinking wine.
 I am a huge fan of Bouchon in Yountville.
 There is often a long line at the bakery, but it is well worth the wait.
 Additionally, when we have scheduled tastings without a lunch break, I have picked up a sandwich here.
-And, it is difficult for me to leave without having at least one macaron.
+And, it is difficult for me to leave without having at least one macaroon.
 I also recommend snacking and drinking water to stay hydrated, you will thank me in the morning.

 2. Plan a few wine tastings, but also leave some free time.

 I would recommend making no more than three appointments in a day.
 My preference is to schedule one in the morning and one in the afternoon.
-Generally wineries are open from 10 am to 5 pm.
+Generally, wineries are open from 10 am to 5 pm.
 Some wineries are by appointment only, so it important to research the wineries in advance.
 Since Chateau Montelena opens at 9:30, on one trip, we started the day there.
 In addition to the tastings that you have booked, have a few other wineries in mind if you have time.
 If you are particularly fond of pinot noir and want to taste more of those, review a few wineries or tasting rooms near the scheduled appointments to see if you will be able to taste something that appeals to you.
 Alternatively, it can be fun to pass time in between appointments by strolling through the town.

 3. Go to a variety of wineries

 There are so many wineries to choose from you should try to experience a variety.
-Don’t go to all well-know wineries or all small ones.
+Don’t go to all well-known wineries or all small ones.
 Domaine Chandon is a well-known winery and is located near the town of Yountville.
 I enjoyed the tasting there, but I have also enjoyed going to small wineries such as Whetstone.
 The two have very different experiences and it is nice to try both.

 4. Some of the tasting rooms and wineries have draws other than just the wine.

 Castello di Amoroso is an authentically-built 13th century Tuscan castle and winery.
 This can be a nice diversion and something different if you are concerned with just going from tasting to tasting.
 Silver Trident has a tasting room in Yountville that is a partnership with Ralph Lauren Home.
 I really like home furnishings, so it was fun to be able to peruse the area as I was sipping wine.
-On the tables they had pricing lists for the furnishings in each room.
+On the tables, they had pricing lists for the furnishings in each room.
 Additionally, the smaller items were available for purchase on the spot.

 5. Don’t schedule more than one tour in a day.